open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 If you get stuck, you can take a look at the finished plugin source code here to see if your version matches: https://github.com/open-ephys-plugins/rate-viewer

 .. important:: These instructions assume you have already compiled the main application from source.
 If not, you should start by following the instructions on :ref:`this page <compilingthegui>`.

-.. note:: On Linux, you'll need to make a small change to the host application's source code to get the Rate Viewer plugin to work.
-Change line 208 of `InteractivePlot.h <https://github.com/open-ephys/plugin-GUI/blob/main/Source/Processors/Visualization/InteractivePlot.h>`__ to :code:`class PLUGIN_API DrawComponent : public Component`, then recompile the GUI.
-This change has been added to the **development** branch, and will be merged into the **main** branch soon.

 Creating a new plugin repository
 #################################